 Recognising the rights of communities

-We also advocate for the development and implementation of policy that respects the rights of indigenous and local communities.
+We also advocate for the development and implementation of policy that respects the rights of Indigenous peoples and local communities.
 This involves seeking the cooperation of influential stakeholders, such as local governments and businesses.

 Safeguarding the rights of environmental and human rights activists